Independence Day for Our Animal Companions, Not So Fun

 Take a look around for any part of the holiday we take for granted but which may put your pet in the path of danger.
 Keep your pets away from your own holiday fun, especially at night outdoors when it’s hard to see what they are up to.

 - In part, preparing your pet for this holiday is not unlike preparing for an emergency just in case your pet really does get frightened and run off.
 Make sure your pet has ID, such as a collar with tags and a microchip, so they are quickly and easily identifiable.
 Take a good photo of your pet just in case you need to make lost pet signs.

 - Consider giving your pet, especially cats, a safe room with places to hide in, like under the bed or in a closet.
 On the night of the 4th while fireworks are blasting all around you, the safe room can be dark and closed off to the outside with soft music or comforting sounds to cushion the noise.
 You can even add calming pheromones and some fun food or treats to help them feel more comfortable.

-- Watch for changes in behavior such as lack of appetite, excessive talking, pacing or aggressiveness, and don’t discipline them when they act out of fear.
+- Watch for changes in behavior such as lack of appetite, excessive vocalizing, pacing or aggressiveness, and don’t discipline them when they act out of fear.

-- Before your celebration, or before you leave for your celebration, play with your pet and pay lots of attention to help ease their stress.
+- Before your celebration, or before you leave for your celebration, have your pet in its safe room and play with them to help ease their stress, turning on their noise cushion.
 If you have guests, let them know your pet should not be able to go outdoors or that your pet should stay in the safe room.